ResplendentAlex/advprog-tutorial-6/README.md

 - Acquires the mutex lock to check for new jobs
 - WHen a job arrives, the worker executes it
 - After completion, it loops back to wait for more jobs

+### Commit Bonus Reflection Notes
+The implementation for `new` is replaced with a similar method called `build`.
+In this new implementation, however, we are using conditional checks that returns an error value that would help in debugging instead of the assertion error.
+The build would also return a Result object that would be unwrapped first before its value could be used.